MHedish/Hubitat/Apps/WET-IT/ET Formulae.md

 -   Soil type
 -   Precipitation rate of zone nozzles

-The formulas below _are_ what both Rachio and Rain Bird state they base their calculations on.
+The following formulas _are_ the foundation upon which both Rachio and Rain Bird base their calculations.

 ----------